alextaujenis/raspberry_pi_from_scratch/README.md

 ## Get the IP address
 0. After login, at the prompt type in: `ifconfig`
 0. Look for an IP in the local network range (example: 192.168.1.27)

+## Configure the OS
+[Continue reading](DEVOPS.md) to configure the newly installed Linux Operating System.